nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 Nathan: Now, we can move on.
 ```

+To escape a condition line (ie. if you wanted to start a dialogue line with "if") then you can prefix the condition keyword with a "\".

 Responses can also have "if" conditions.
 Wrap these in "[" and "]".

 ```